-The changes noted by FedEx will extend to UPS and DHL, said Broughton, who has a market perform rating (FDX) on FedEx and a market underperform on UPS (UPS), and doesn’t cover Bonn-based DHL parent Deutsche Post.
+The changes noted by FedEx will extend to UPS and DHL, said Broughton, who has a market perform rating (FDX:US) on FedEx and a market underperform on UPS (UPS:US), and doesn’t cover Bonn-based DHL parent Deutsche Post.
 UPS pared its annual profit forecast in July after second-quarter earnings trailed analyst estimates.

 “Worldwide global air freight is a triopoly,” Broughton said.
 “It’s FedEx, UPS and DHL.”

 Michael Mangeot, a spokesman for Atlanta-based UPS, said “trade down” has been an issue in recent years as customers have tightened budgets.
 Domestic air volumes at the world’s largest package-delivery company have risen in recent quarters, he said.

 DHL didn’t return a telephone message seeking comment yesterday.